arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

   - /teaching
 ---

-Here is a list of relevant seminars, schools and workshops I attended or (co)organized.
+Here is a list of relevant seminars, schools and workshops I attended.
+Some of which I (co)organized.
+These are denoted with an asterisk.

 ## SoSe 2021

   - Reading seminar: Anosov representations (University of Virginia)
-  - [Reading Seminar](http://arnaudmaret.github.io/files/plan-infinite-dimension.pdf): Infinite dimensional symplectic reduction
+  - [Reading Seminar](http://arnaudmaret.github.io/files/plan-infinite-dimension.pdf)\*: Infinite dimensional symplectic reduction
   - [Workshop](http://arnaudmaret.github.io/files/plan-complex-dynamics.pdf): Dynamics in one complex variable
   - [Workshop](https://www.mathi.uni-heidelberg.de/~mpfeil/positivity.html) on Positivity in Lie Groups